ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 ---
-title: Things work out and assembly-binary patching.
+title: First time binary patching,Radare2 and Ghidra.
 tags: CTF binary-patching assembly
 ---
 Today I decided to do another challenge on picoCTF2018, called be-quick-or-be-dead-1.
 A reverse engineering challenge with a description of,